3dvision2017/Rep3D/index.md

 # About
-This project was conducted within the scope of the 3D Vision course at [ETHZ](http://www.ethz.ch), offered by the [CVG](http://www.cvg.ethz.ch/) Group.
+This project was conducted within the scope of the 3D Vision course at [ETHZ](http://www.ethz.ch), offered by the [CVG](http://www.cvg.ethz.ch/) Group and supervised by [Andrea Cohen](http://people.inf.ethz.ch/acohen/).
 It is a collaboration between [pascalenderli](https://github.com/pascalenderli), [lfrschkn](https://github.com/lfrschkn), [tmarv](https://github.com/tmarv)

 # Motivation